 i3 3.000 1.000 587.33 8191.500 8191.500 -2.794 -24.000 0.000 0.000 3000.000 4000.000 0.000 ; D5

-Note that if the additional parameter is unknown to the instrument it is simply ignored.
-No warning is issued, for example:
+Note that if the additional parameter is unknown to the instrument, it will simply be ignored.
+No warning will be given.
+For example:

 _ins(Harpsichord) _cont(gasp) _value(gasp,0) A4 B4 _value(gasp,1000)